BadmWe/dspyt-webpage/dspyt/posts/generating-fast-and-easy-parsiq-triggers-for-cryptopunks.md

 date: "November 7, 2021"
 excerpt: "We create 3 PARSIQ Platform Smart Triggers that respond to Crypto Punks directly related on-chain events and follow custom logic with parsiq wallet tracking."
 cover_image: "/images/posts/parsiq/soc-e1658960455528.webp"
-time_read: "5 min"
-tags: ["parsiq", "crypto-punks", "data", "smart-triggers"]
+tags: ["parsiq", "crypto punks", "data", "smart triggers"]
 ---

 In this post we create three parsiq platform smart Triggers that respond to CryptoPunks directly related on-chain events and follow custom logic to deliver all necessary transaction information about the price action.